The 2-category of species of dynamical patterns: Terminology and preliminaries

 For any subset $S$ of $\mc{B}$ set $S'\coloneqq\{a\in\mc{B}\,\vert\,(\forall b\in S)(ab=ba)\}$ and $S''\coloneqq (S')'$ said the commutant and bicommutant of $S$ respectively.
 Let $\mc{A}$ be a topological $\ast-$algebra.
-Define $\mc{A}_{ob}\coloneqq\{a\in\mc{A}\,\vert\, a=a^{\ast}\}$, $\Pr(\mc{A})\coloneqq\{p\in\mc{A}_{ob}\,\vert\, p p=p\}$, $\mc{A}^{\star}\coloneqq\{a^{\ast}a\,\vert\, a\in\mc{A}\}$, $\mc{A}^{\natural}\coloneqq\{\sum_{k=0}^{n}a_{k}^{\ast}a_{k}\mid a\in\mc{A}^{n},n\in\N\}$ and the set of positive elements of $A$
+Define $\mc{A}_{ob}\coloneqq\{a\in\mc{A}\,\vert\, a=a^{\ast}\}$, $\Pr(\mc{A})\coloneqq\{p\in\mc{A}_{ob}\,\vert\, p p=p\}$, $\mr{U}(\mc{A})\coloneqq\{u\in\mc{A}\,\vert\,u^{\ast}=u^{-1}\}$, $\mc{A}^{\star}\coloneqq\{a^{\ast}a\,\vert\, a\in\mc{A}\}$, $\mc{A}^{\natural}\coloneqq\{\sum_{k=0}^{n}a_{k}^{\ast}a_{k}\mid a\in\mc{A}^{n},n\in\N\}$ and the set of positive elements of $A$

-\textbf {Our definition of positive elements and therefore of partial order in $\mc{A}$ differs from the one in \cite{sch} where instead it is used the set $\mc{A}^{\natural}$, and differs from that in \cite{fra}.
+\textbf {Our definition of positive elements and therefore of partial order in $\mc{A}$ differs from the one in \cite{28sch} where instead it is used the set $\mc{A}^{\natural}$, and differs from that in \cite{28fra}.
 However the three definitions of partial order in $\mc{A}$ agree in case $\mc{A}$ is a locally $C^{\ast}-$algebra}, see below.
-The reason to choose such a set of positive elements, resides in the fact that we want to have the sets $\mf{P}_{\mc{A}}$, $\mf{E}_{\mc{A}}$ closed in $\mc{A}_{s}^{\ast}$, and the set $Ef(\mc{A})$ (if the product is jointly continuous also $\Uptheta_{\mc{A}}$) closed in $\mc{A}$, see later.
+The reason to choose such a set of positive elements, resides in the fact that we want to have the set $\mr{P}(\mc{A},\mc{B})$ closed w.r.t. the topology of simple convergence and the set $\mr{Ef}(\mc{A})$ (if the product is jointly continuous also $\Uptheta_{\mc{A}}$) closed in $\mc{A}$, see below.

 $\ze,\un\in\mc{A}^{+}$ since $\un^{\ast}\un=\un$. $\mc{A}_{ob}$ is an $\R-$linear space and it is closed in $\mc{A}$ the involution being continuous, hence $\mc{A}^{+}\subset\mc{A}_{ob}$ and clearly it is the closure of $\mc{A}^{\natural}$ in the $\R-$t.l.s. $\mc{A}_{ob}$, moreover $\mc{A}^{\natural}$ is a pointed convex cone of $\mc{A}_{ob}$ thus $\mc{A}^{+}$ is a pointed convex cone since \cite[II.13, Prp.
-14]{tvs}.
+14]{28tvs}.
 Hence $\mc{A}^{+}$ is a pointed closed convex cone in the $\R-$t.l.s. $\mc{A}_{ob}$, therefore by defining $a\geq b$ iff $a,b\in\mc{A}_{ob}$ and $a-b\in\mc{A}^{+}$ we provide $\mc{A}_{ob}$ with the structure of p.t.l.s.
-Now let $\geq$ be called standard and denote the relation in $\mc{A}$ inherited by $\geq$ on $\mc{A}_{ob}$, and for any $\mc{B}\in\ms{tsa}$ by abuse of language set
+Now let $\geq$ be called standard and denote the relation in $\mc{A}$ inherited by $\geq$ on $\mc{A}_{ob}$, and for any $\mc{B}\in\mr{tsa}$ by abuse of language set